pytorch/pytorch/docs/source/notes/autograd.rst

 Non-differentiable functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The chain rule can **only** be applied in the case where are considering each elementary operation at a point where it is differentiable.
-If any of them is evaluated at a point where it is not, the computed gradient can be arbitrarily incorrect.
+The chain rule can **only** be applied at points where all elementary operations are differentiable.
+If any of them is evaluated at a point where it is not, the computed gradient can be incorrect.
 For example, consider the gradient at :math:`0` of the identity function when it is decomposed as :math:`id(x) = relu(x) - relu(-x)`.

-This means that the function that computes the :math:`2` norm and the one that square all the elements of a tensor, sum them and returns the square root of the result will not have the same behavior with respect to gradients all the time.
+This also means that the function that computes the :math:`2`-norm and the one that squares all the elements of a tensor, sums them and returns the square root of the result will not have the same behavior with respect to gradients all the time.
-In particular, if the sum is :math:`0`, the square root function is not differentiable at this point and so the returned gradient can be anything while the :math:`2` norm function has a well defined gradient at :math:`0` of :math:`0`.
+In particular, if the sum is :math:`0`, the square root function is not differentiable at this point and so the returned gradient is undefined while the :math:`2`-norm function has a well defined gradient at :math:`0` of :math:`0`.

 To try and reduce the impact of this limitation, we define the gradients of the elementary operations by applying the following rules in order: